sadlil/go-avro-phonetic/README.md

 ```

 ## CLI
-Avro command line interface to parse data using command line.
+Avro command line interface to parse data and translate using command line.

 #### Install